 What Are SAW Filters?

-Each transducer is made up of periodic interdigital electrodes connected to two bus bars which connect to the electrical source (or load).
+Each transducer is made up of periodic interdigital electrodes connected to two bus bars that connect to the electrical source (or load).

 The amplitude will be determined by the electrode length and the phase by the electrode position.
 The wavelength of the electrodes determines the operating frequency of the SAW filter.